Bilyukov/SitecoreTaglist/README.md

 Tagfield is based on Chosen – a jQuery plugin: https://harvesthq.github.io/chosen/

-The installation package (Sitecore module) is located at [git]\ Sitecore Packages\Taglist-1.0.0.1.zip.
+The installation package (Sitecore module) is located at [Taglist Module](../Sitecore Packages/Taglist-1.0.0.1.zip)

 Once the package is installed a new field type called Taglist appears in the Template builder:

 ![Taglist field in template builder](/Screenshots/TemplateBuilder.png)